-- 362. The Central Bank's general approach to sanctioning is to consider the following matters: - Whether a sanction is warranted.
+- 341. The Central Bank's general approach to sanctioning is to consider the following matters: - Whether a sanction is warranted. - The type of sanction or combination of sanctions that is appropriate in the circumstances.

-- The type of sanction or combination of sanctions that is appropriate in the circumstances. - The appropriate quantum, duration and/or details of any sanction to be imposed. - The proportionality of sanctions in their totality. - 363.
-In considering these matters, the Central Bank will have regard to a range of sanctioning factors set out in Section 46 (Sanctioning Factors).
+- The appropriate quantum, duration and/or details of any sanction to be imposed. - The proportionality of sanctions in their totality. - 342.
+In considering these matters, the Central Bank will have regard to a range of sanctioning factors set out in Section 45 (Sanctioning Factors).
 The Central Bank will also consider any other factors that it considers to be relevant to a particular case.
-At every stage of its considerations, the Central Bank will be cognisant of its obligation to ensure that enforcement outcomes are proportionate, of deterrent effect and appropriate in their totality.
+At every stage of its considerations, the Central Bank will be cognisant of its obligation to ensure that enforcement outcomes are proportionate, dissuasive and appropriate in their totality.

-45. Available Sanctions
+44. Available Sanctions

-- 364. The availability of particular sanctions depends on a number of factors, including the following: - Whether the Subject is a firm or individual. - Whether the Subject is a firm authorised by the ECB. - Whether a given prescribed contravention is a contravention of a provision of an EU financial services regulatory framework to which distinct sanctions apply as prescribed under the relevant framework.
-See paragraph 369 (Sanctions Prescribed by Certain EU Regulatory Frameworks).
+343. The availability of particular sanctions depends on a number of factors, including whether the Subject is a firm or individual, whether the Subject is a firm authorised by the ECB, and whether a given prescribed contravention is a contravention of a provision of an EU financial services regulatory framework that applies in domestic law and is designated for the purposes of the ASP.